 If however, you value comfort and privacy and don’t mind carrying an extra pound, a tent is still the best camping shelter option.
 There is a reason that tents are so popular.
 There is something to be said about the ease of pitching a tent as well.
 For the casual camper, a tent is probably the best choice.

-Do you prefer a tent or tarp?
+Do you prefer a tent or tarp for camping?
 Share your experience in the comments below!

 More from Where The Road Forks